HalfLife7/potion-break/README.md

 ```
 ## Configure app

-Open `potion-break/.env.example` then edit it with your settings.
+Open `potion-break/.env.example` then edit it with your settings and rename to ONLY '.env'.
 You will need:
 ```
 - STEAM_API_KEY - https://steamcommunity.com/dev/apikey
 - STRIPE_API_KEYS - https://stripe.com/docs/keys